Women peacemakers born today

 2014 11 Palestinian women injured by Israeli troops in protest march at Qalandia checkpoint, Jerusalem.

-2015 International Women's Day theme "Empowering Women—Empowering Humanity—Picture It!"
+2015 Theme for International Women's Day: "Empowering Women—Empowering Humanity—Picture It!"

 2015 In Tunis, female politicians and civil leaders performed Serena Dandini's play about violence against women "Wounded to Death".